Skip to content

 Members Public

 Things that compound are significantly more valuable than things that don't.
 For startups, when you learn something about your users, that learning helps you every time you design a new feature, run a new marketing campaign, etc. for the lifetime of the company.
 For startups, $ does not compound.
-In fact,

 Members Public